 They’ve got more fiber than any other vegetable, but actually preparing an artichoke has never quite seemed worth the hassle.
 That is, until we found this recipe, which takes the vegetable from raw to ready in less than 10 minutes.
 Don’t forget to add a little lemon juice—it'll keep the innards from turning brown and tone down the bitterness.

-Wine, butter, broth, and cheese come together to create this simple, French-inspired risotto that's versatile enough to take on any extra vegetables.
-We’d include some sautéed mushrooms and spinach, but the possibilities are endless.
+Wine, broth, cheese, and lots of mushrooms come together to create this simple, Italian-inspired risotto that's versatile enough to take on any extra vegetables.
+We’d include some sautéed spinach, but the possibilities are endless.

-This garlic winds up more steamed than roasted, since the microwave is basically steaming the garlic in its own head, but it works a treat.
+This garlic winds up more steamed than roasted, since the microwave is basically steaming the garlic in its own head.
 The flavor isn’t quite as mellow, but the result is so fast and delicious that the difference is barely noticeable.
 Remember to keep the microwave on 50 percent power for this one.

 Eggplant is delish, but roasting them takes forever, and sautéeing can require a little too much oil.
-Fret no more, since it turns out the humble microwave can prepare an eggplant for consumption in about 10 minutes!
-This recipe adds a protein boost with some cottage cheese and a little tomato, but eggplant makes a terrific, low-carb base for just about any topping.
+Fret no more, since it turns out the humble microwave can prepare an eggplant for consumption in about 15 minutes!
+This recipe adds in lots of yummy spices, chickpeas, coconut, and cilantro for a Indian-inspired dish.

 Part nachos, part quesadilla, all awesome.
-This super quick, Mexican-inspired meal is so easy that it’s likely to become a late night staple.
+This quick, Mexican-inspired meal is so easy that it’s likely to become a late-night staple.
 Made from tortilla chips, salsa, cheese, and egg, it’s a good thing that only one serving can be made at a time—it’s easy to wolf down three!
 Add some leftover shredded chicken or beef for extra protein.

 Coconut flour is the magic ingredient in this delectable single-serve dish.
-The gluten-free recipe also kicks butter and oil to the curb, making it an even healthier five-minute snack.
+The gluten-free recipe also kicks butter and oil to the curb, making it an even healthier 5-minute snack.

 Mochi is a simple Japanese cake that’s made from a mixture of glutinous rice flour (and is way more delicious than it sounds).
-This recipe does require small microwaveable donut molds, though it can also be made in a small bowl for those who would prefer a more traditional cake.
-But why deny yourself the fun of mini donuts?
+This recipe adds in cocoa powder and milk for a chocolaty twist on this traditional treat.

-Cream cheese, sour cream, lemon juice, egg, and a sweetener of your choosing all come together to make this astonishingly simple, delicious, and low-carbohydrate dessert.
-Top with plenty of fresh berries, and there might be no need for extra sweetener at all!
+Cream cheese, sour cream, lemon juice, egg, and a sweetener of your choosing all come together to make this astonishingly simple, delicious, and low-carb dessert.
+Top with plenty of fresh berries, and there might be no need for extra sweetener at all.

 A healthier chocolate treat that can be made in a microwave sounds like utter nonsense... until you put it in your mouth.
-This gluten-free, sugar-free, butter-free concoction will certainly be appreciated by those who like their chocolate dark—anyone with a weakness for cocoa beans should definitely give this a shot.
+This sugar-free, butter-free concoction will certainly be appreciated by those who like their chocolate dark.